Growyourbrand.net Reference notes on brand consequence May 2026

 Short Answer

 Ferrari and the Prancing Horse That Made Racing Origin Portable is a brand system case about Ferrari in 1923 / 1947-present.
 The horse made racing origin small enough to travel from track memory to road-car desire.
 Performance identity gets stronger when symbol, place, color, and product behavior point to the same proof.
-Ferrari made the badge feel earned before the buyer saw a lap time.
+Ferrari made the badge read as earned before the buyer saw a lap time.

 • Ferrari says Enzo Ferrari met Count Enrico Baracca and Countess Paolina Baracca at Savio in 1923, where the Prancing Horse story began.